With 400 million users and counting, LinkedIn has emerged as the most useful social network for B2B marketers.

 That said, you’re trying to reach a B2B market, LinkedIn Sponsored Ads area a solid way to expand your reach and drive traffic to your website.
 For a deeper dive on Sponsored Ads, check out LinkedIn’s e-book Driving Quality Leads with Content.

 LinkedIn is a B2B marketer’s dream.
 It’s the best place to connect with professionals who are actually want your information.
+With the LinkedIn automation tools available today, scaling your network (and sales) becomes easier than ever.

 If you’ve used a traffic generation strategy on LinkedIn that we didn’t mention here, let us know in the comments!